 Figure 2 shows the results of the benchmarks on VMs.
 All the tests were run on 2-core VMs.

 Figure 2: Normalized VM performance results

 The server also performs well compared to our existing VM instances on this set of standardized benchmarks.
-The E4 standard instances delivered a 15% improvement in integer performance per core and 21% improvement in floating point performance per core compared to E3 based instances.
+The E4 standard instances delivered an estimated 15% improvement in integer performance per core and an estimated 21% improvement in floating point performance per core compared to E3 based instances.
 More notable is the comparison against X7 instances.
-The E4 standard instances delivered a 67% improvement in integer performance, 97% improvement in Floating point performance, and a 108% increase in memory performance over an X7 instance.
+The E4 standard instances delivered an estimated 67% improvement in integer performance, 97% improvement in Floating point performance, and a 108% increase in memory performance over an X7 instance.

 Apart from the standardized benchmarks, we also ran our internal Java benchmark to measure server-side Java performance.
 We ran the Java tests with an emphasis on the middle-tier performance.
 We ran the tests several times and averaged the results.

 Table 4: Java performance test and benchmark target

 Figure 3 shows the results of running the Java benchmark tests on X7, E3, and E4 bare metal instances.